Table of Contents:

 The Raspberry Pi Foundation recommends Python as a language for learners.

 Any language which will compile for ARMv6 can be used with the Raspberry Pi, though; so you are not limited to using Python.
-C, C++, Java, Scratch, and Ruby all come installed by default on the Raspberry Pi.
+C, C++, Java, Scratch, Ruby and the Wolfram Language all come installed by default on the Raspberry Pi.

 Wine Is Not an Emulator.
 Some people have put Windows 3.1 on the Raspberry Pi inside an x86 CPU emulator in order to use specific applications, but trying to use a version of Windows even as recent as Windows 98 can take hours to boot into, and take several more hours to update your cursor every time you try to move it.
 We don’t recommend it!